-Wendy, from Colombia, has been studying with INTO Gloucestershire and lets us in on one of her favourite memories so far…
+Wendy, from Colombia, has been studying at the University of Gloucestershire and lets us in on one of her favourite memories so far…

 “Cheltenham holds lots of different kinds of festivals every year like Jazz, Food and Science.
 As an international student, each festival is a new opportunity to learn about cultures as well as practise our English.